Hulchul (2004 film): Plot

-Angar Chand lives a rich lifestyle in a small Indian town with his wife and four sons.
+Angar Chand lives a rich lifestyle in a small Indian town with his wife and four sons Balram, Kishan, Shakti, and baby Jai.
 The eldest son, Balram falls for Dhamini, who reciprocates his feelings.
 Though her mother Laxmi opposes this, Angar wants their wedding.

-Dhamini's dad, Sanjeev, accidentally kills Angar's wife Parvati.
-Dhamini is forcefully married off to Kashinath Pathak.
+Dhamini is forcefully married off to Justice Kashinath Pathak by Laxmi.
+Dhamini's father, Sanjeev, accidentally kills Angar's wife Parvati.
 Enraged, Angar kills Sanjeev and is jailed for 14 years.
-After being released from jail, Angar returns home to declare that women won't be allowed in his property, posting a sign on the front gate and forbidding his sons to ever marry.
+After being released from jail, Angar returns home to declare that women will not be allowed on his property, posting a sign on the front gate and forbidding his sons to ever marry.
 6 years later, Dhamini's daughter Anjali is in college with Jai, Angar's youngest son.
 Angar learns Anjali will marry the state's Home Minister.
-Still having a grudge against women, he breaks the wedding by political pressure.
-Laxmi instigates Anjali and asks her to pretend be in love with Jai, just for revenge so that they can defeat Angar.
-Seeing Anjali's interest in himself, Jai also pretends to be in love with her, just for revenge, so that Laxmi gets defeated.
-However, things take a turn when they really fall in love.
-It's revealed that Angar's second son, Kishan, is married to a dance teacher named Gopi, for seven years, and has two children.
-Angar finds out about this and kicks Kishan out as well as Jai as Jai supports Kishan.
-Laxmi fixes Anjali's marriage with her lawyer's son, Sattu.
-She asks Angaar Chand's to keep a watch on the wedding venue, so that Jai will not enter the wedding.
-Angaar, in a bid to defeat his son, agrees to safeguard it.
+Having kept a grudge against women, he breaks the wedding by political pressure.

+Laxmi instigates Anjali and asks her to pretend be in love with Jai for revenge so that they can defeat Angar.
+Seeing Anjali's interest in him, Jai also pretends to be in love with her for revenge, so that Laxmi gets defeated.
+However, things take a turn when they really fall in love and start a relationship.
+It is revealed that Angar's second son, Kishan, is married to a dance teacher named Gopi for seven years and has two children.
+Angar finds out about this and kicks Kishan out as well as Jai, as Jai supports Kishan.
+Jai goes to Anjali's house and reveals their relationship.
+Laxmi believes that Anjali has not yet told Jai about her plan for revenge, but is shocked when Anjali reciprocates his feelings.
+Laxmi fixes Anjali's marriage with her lawyer's son, Satyendra.
+She asks Angar Chand to keep a watch on the wedding venue, so that Jai will not enter the wedding.
+Angar, in a bid to defeat his son, agrees to safeguard it.

 On the wedding day, Jai enters the venue with the help of Veeru (Laxmi's son).
-He knocks Sattu unconscious and dresses as the groom.
+He knocks Satyendra unconscious and dresses as the groom.
 He goes through marriage rituals but reveals himself at end of the ceremony, finally marrying Anjali.
 She asks Laxmi to end the feud.
 Jai asks Angar to forgive him, who leaves and contemplates all his sons' actions.
 Anjali and Gopi are finally welcomed into the family, with the four sons.